 In this mode, the shoulder belt is automatically prelocked.
-However, the belt will still retract to remove slack in the shoulder belt.
-Use the Automatic Locking Mode any time a child safety seat is installed in a seating position that has a seat belt with this feature.
-Children 12 years old and under should be properly restrained in the rear seat.
+The belt will still retract to remove any slack in the shoulder belt.
+The Automatic Locking Mode is available on all passenger-seating positions with a combination lap/shoulder belt.

-When To Engage The Automatic Locking Mode
+When To Use The Automatic Locking Mode